 A student shall not be required to be present in the clinical area beyond his or her scheduled shift.
 Occasions may arise where the student may voluntarily remain after scheduled hours, but their total clinical time for a day must not exceed ten hours.
-For example, a student may volunteer to stay late to assist a technologist with a large influx of patients in the department or to observe an interesting case, but they must leave before they are clocked in for more than 10 hours.
+For example, a student may volunteer to stay late to assist a technologist with a large influx of patients in the department or to observe an interesting case.

 Any time that is in addition to the student's regularly scheduled hours, shall only be voluntary on the part of the student.
 A student who has didactic or clinical education beyond the regularly scheduled hours shall inform the program director.
-The program director shall then schedule the student to take time off so the 40-hour week is not exceeded.
+The program director shall then schedule the student to take time off to assure that the forty-hour week is not exceeded.

 Students shall not abuse this privilege by remaining unnecessarily after hours.
-So overtime hours are valid, the supervisory technologist for the shift must contact a program official advising the program of the overtime.
+To assure the overtime hours are valid, the supervisory technologist for the shift must contact a program official advising the program of the overtime.
 Any overtime above 40 hours due to meeting attendance shall be compensated as time off during that same week if possible.

 Overtime may not be accumulated by the student.
 Students are responsible for communicating with program officials about overtime obtained during any week.
-Utilization of overtime time by the student for time off must be approved by the program director.
+Utilization of overtime by the student for time off must be approved by the program director.